Split-Grade Printing: Separating Soft and Hard Exposures on Variable-Contrast Paper

 How printing through grade 0 and grade 5 filtration in two separate exposures gives independent control over highlight tone and shadow contrast.

 A conventional print on variable-contrast paper commits to a single contrast grade, set by one filter, for the whole sheet.
-That single choice forces a compromise: the grade that holds shadow separation may flatten the highlights, and the grade that renders delicate highlight tones may close the shadows into mud.
+That single choice forces a compromise: the grade that holds shadow separation may flatten the highlights, and the grade that renders the light greys of a sky may collapse the shadows.
 Split-grade printing removes the compromise by treating contrast as two adjustable variables rather than one.
-The image is built from two stacked exposures on the same sheet — one through the softest filtration, one through the hardest — and the relative length of each exposure determines where the print lands on the contrast scale.
+The image is built from two stacked exposures on the same sheet — one through grade 0 filtration, one through grade 5 — and the relative length of each exposure determines where the print lands on the contrast scale.
+Ilford first introduced Multigrade variable-contrast paper in 1940, with the modern resin-coated version arriving in 1978; the two-filter grade-0/grade-5 approach described below was documented and popularised by the UK printer Les McLean, writing on it from the 1990s and into the 2000s, and is distinct from Ilford’s own house procedure that starts from a single grade 2.5 strip.

-The soft exposure, made through grade 0 filtration, lays in the highlights and light mid-tones.
-Because the low-contrast green-sensitive component carries this exposure, it builds tone gradually and is reluctant to produce true black, so its practical effect is to set how dark the lightest meaningful tones become — the texture of a sky, the detail in pale skin or paper, the value of an open shadow.
-Lengthening the soft exposure brings down and fills out the highlights without driving the deepest shadows materially darker.
+The soft exposure, made through grade 0, lays in the highlights and light mid-tones.
+Its green-light combined curve has a long, low-gradient toe-to-shoulder, so it builds tone gradually and reaches only a limited maximum density — which is exactly why it sets how dark the lightest meaningful tones become: the texture in a sky, detail in pale skin or paper, the value of an open shadow.
+Lengthening it brings the highlights down and fills them out without materially darkening the deepest shadows.

 Related posts